 The generator will trust you that the seed_file data really is unguessable.
-After calling this function, you must overwrite the old seed file with the contents of ctx->seed_file.
-If it's possible for several processes to read the seed file at about the same time, access must be coordinated, for example using lock files.
+After calling this function, you must overwrite the old seed file with newly generated data from yarrow256_random.
+If it's possible for several processes to read the seed file at about the same time, access must be coordinated using some locking mechanism.